Professor of Aquatic Ecology; Undergraduate Program Director, Ecosystem Science & RestorationOffice: BioResearch 103

 Professor of Aquatic Vertebrate Ecology; Undergraduate Program Director, Ecological Science and Restoration

-Fish Biology and Management: This class explores the biology of fishes, the most diverse group of vertebrates.
+Fish Biology and Management (BIOO 340, 4 cr): This class explores the biology of fishes, the most diverse group of vertebrates.
 The areas treated include morphological, physiological, and behavioral adaptations of fishes to their aquatic environments, as well as aspects of population, community, and applied ecology.
 We will be discussing both freshwater and marine fishes with an emphasis placed on freshwater fishes native to Montana.

-Advanced Fisheries: This course introduces some of the fundamental principles of inland fisheries ecology and management.
+Advanced Fisheries (WILD 408, 3 cr): This course introduces some of the fundamental principles of inland fisheries ecology and management.
 Through a case study approach I hope that you begin to understand (1) the quantitative nature of fish population assessment, (2) the complexity of ecological interactions linking fish to other components of aquatic communities and ecosystems, and (3) the challenge of balancing multiple human values in managing fisheries resources.

-Fisheries Field Interships: In this class an internship is arranged with a management agency, NGO, or other sponsor.
+Fisheries Field Interships (WILD 398/NRSM 398, variable credit): In this internship is arranged with a management agency, NGO, or other sponsor (coordinated by students).
 The goal is to provide the student with hands-on experience as varied as possible, subject to seasonal opportunities.
 The student must (1) work 120 hours, (2) meet with me periodically throughout the semester to discuss their activities and progress, and (3) submit a review paper regarding a fisheries issue they encountered during their internship.

-Research Design: In this class we review scientific methods, critically thinking about questions posed in research, and the approach taken to collect data to answer them.
+Research Design (WILD 540, 3 cr): In this graduate class we review scientific methods, critically thinking about questions posed in research, and the approach taken to collect data to answer them.
 Specifically we explore issues of scientific inference, examine classic experimental and survey design, and investigate quasi-experiments.
 Within this class the students review literature in their field, practice designing experiments and surveys, as well as analyzing data.

 Lisa Eby is an Associate Professor of Aquatic Vertebrate Ecology at the University of Montana.
 She received her B.S. in Zoology and M.S. in Limnology and Oceanography from the University of Wisconsin in Madison and Ph.D. in Aquatic Ecology from Duke University.
 After working briefly as a postdoctoral researcher at Arizona State University, she was hired by the W.A.
 Franke College of Forestry & Conservation in Montana.
 Her previous research has spanned a range of questions and ecosystems from examining chronic stress (low oxygen zones) and catastrophic disturbances (floods and hurricanes) on individuals, populations, and communities in estuaries, to exploring the role of population shifts on food web interactions and trophic transfer in lakes, to analyzing long-term community changes in desert stream fish communities.